 But there’s one other dangerous pollutant that is widespread in the environment, present in the human tissue of practically every man and woman on the planet, and whose toxic neurological effects are mainly due to the burning of coal: mercury.

-Coal is the dirtiest fuel on the planet.
-It’s mining, preparation , processing , transport, and combustion causes more harm and environmental damage than any other fuel.
+So to recap: coal is a filthy fuel.
+It’s mining, preparation, processing, transport, and combustion causes more harm and environmental damage than any other source of energy.
+It is the primary source of greenhouse gases.
 It is high time its use as a fuel was simply banned across the globe.
-There are many alternative sources of energy that are much cleaner and much less harmful.
+There are many alternative sources of energy that are much cleaner and much less harmful for people and the planet.

 For more information check out these sources: